 Plant the seed with just a little bit of soil – you can even half bury it.
 Palms don’t like to be buried in too much soil or too deep.
 If you think about how the palm seeds operate in nature this might make more sense.

-The Alexander Palm seeds are carried on the wind and dispersed by animals.
+Alexander palm seeds are carried on the wind and dispersed by animals.
 This means they are usually just on the surface of the ground where they need to try and grow.
 The seedling container needs to be somewhere warm and humid.

 A bathroom is a good place but make sure it gets enough light.
 If the bathroom is not an option, you can cover the seedling with a plastic bag and put it on top of the fridge or somewhere warm.

 By summer time you should be able to move your seedlings outside but make sure the tree has about 4 sets of leaves first.
-The Alexander Palm can suffer from root shock when it gets transplanted like some other palm species.
+Alexander palm can suffer from root shock when it gets transplanted like some other palm species.